 We get asked a lot about “best practices” when it comes to going tiny.
 And sometimes this seems like a daunting task.
 But with preparation and dedication anyone can make some changes and get to that place of existing within comfortable confides, both in their house and in their head.
 So let this be your guide; here are 30 Ways to Downsize, Simplify, and Build Tiny.

 A well thought out plan is needed to keep you on your path.
 It’s hard to stay focused if you don’t know how or what you’re trying to accomplish.
-Check out Planetizen’s article on The Best Planning Apps for 2017.
+Check out Planetizen’s article on The Best Planning Apps.

 2. Get Started